jasonayre/atr/README.md

 end
 ```

-Note: the following are bad examples.
+**NOTE:** the following are bad examples.
 I.e. Im not really authenticating anything im just checking that the websocket request has a valid organization id in the path, really youd want to use auth token or some way to validate the request.
 But it's so low level that it should be easy to do whatever you need to w/this middlewarish pattern for scoping/validating.

 **Websocket Authenticator**